Hate is a strong word, but fully appropriate for my thoughts on this exercise!

 The main difference between performance strength training and personal training is the goal of the program.
 Performance strength training refers to working with athletes (recreational/ amateur/ pro) who are training for a specific sport.
 Personal training generally refers to non-sport specific training goals.
 For athletes, each exercise should directly or indirectly increase the performance or decrease the chance of injury.
 Knowing that each exercise in the program of an athlete needs to be specific and executed with a purpose we must ask the question, “what is the purpose of a crunch”?

 Perhaps the purpose of the crunch is to increase core strength.
-We know core strength is crucial for performance because it gives our arms and legs a stable base to produce power (read more about core and power production).
+We know core strength is crucial for performance because it gives our arms and legs a stable base to produce power.
 However our core includes all the muscles from our shoulders to our hips – not just our abdominal muscles.
 Unfortunately only training one part of your core is quite un-functional.
 If there are weaknesses in ANY part of your core, your ability to generate power is going to be decreased.
 Therefore performing a crunch isn’t likely going to do much for strength in the sense of training your core as a whole.

 In terms of time management – is it more beneficial to use 5 different exercises to get each section of your core (from hips to shoulders) or pick 2 or 3 exercises that train your entire core at the same time?
 Further, exercises that train all parts of your core simultaneously means that with 3 different exercises, each section of your core is trained 3 times.
 In comparison, 3 different isolated exercises means each section only gets trained once.
 In terms of muscle physiology, it is well known that superior strength gains are achieved when a muscle is worked multiple times as opposed to once for a longer duration.
 If your goal is core strength, a crunch is far from a good choice.